AArch64 shared memory synchronization

 that consumes less energy and stay in such a state until something, i.e. another

-CPU presumably holding the lock, calls sev
+CPU presumably holding the lock, calls sev instruction that will wake it up.

-Finally, as you can see, arch_spin_lock
+Finally, as you can see, arch_spin_lock function ends with smp_mb and

-function starts with the same smp_mb
+arch_spin_unlock function starts with the same smp_mb call. smp_mb is

-a memory barrier function, an equivalant of C atomic_thread_fence
+a memory barrier function, an equivalant of C atomic_thread_fence function

 if you will.